 If you have young children at home, this should be a big concern.

-Exposure to these stuff through smell or skin contact bypass the kidneys and liver (both are natural filters that protect our body from the bad stuff) and go directly to the bloodstream.
+Exposure to these stuff through smell or skin contact bypasses the kidneys and liver (both are natural filters that protect our body from the hazardous material) and go directly to the bloodstream.

 Listed below are the most hazardous chemicals.
-If you see any of this listed, do yourself a favor and avoid that product.
+If you see any of these listed, do yourself a favor and avoid that product.

-Even low-level exposure on animal subjects can cause birth defects and damage the male sperm.
+Even low-level exposure on animal subjects can cause congenital disabilities and damage the male sperm.

-Found in a lot of dishwashing and laundry detergents phosphates bind dirt and keep it suspended, allowing cleaning agents to do their work but at the cost to the environment.
+Found in a lot of dishwashing and laundry detergent phosphates bind dirt and keep it suspended, allowing cleaning agents to do their work but at the cost to the environment.

 Washington state has banned phosphate detergents since 2006 because of the environmental risks .